jorgeignaciogc/LevySupSim.jl/README.md

 ### Notes: StableSupremum
 This distributions' implementation relies on a recent paper by the authors of the package.
 See the article for details at:
-Jorge I. González Cázares and Aleksandar Mijatović and Gerónimo Uribe Bravo, *Geometrically convergent simulation of the extrema of Lévy Processes*, doi:10.1287/moor.2021.1163 (2021) and arXiv:1810.11039v3 (2021).
+Jorge I. González Cázares and Aleksandar Mijatović and Gerónimo Uribe Bravo, *Geometrically convergent simulation of the extrema of Lévy Processes*, Mathematics of Operations Research 47(2):1141-1168. doi:10.1287/moor.2021.1163 (2021) and arXiv:1810.11039v3 (2021).

 ## Example: Barrier Option + NIG
 Consider the payoff